Tiger FM

 By Ronald Ssemagonja

-Uganda’s presidential candidates yesterday met at Serena Hotel in Kampala for a debate organised by the Nation Media Group.
+Uganda’s presidential candidates met yesterday at Serena Hotel in Kampala for a debate organised by the Nation Media Group.
 The moderators, Arnold Segawa and Priscilla Nalwoga, allowed each candidate to give opening remarks before the discussion began.

-Some people were not impressed by the debate.
-Kampala Central MP Muhammad Nsereko said it looked more like a revision session than a real debate.
-He said the candidates were reading from scripts and seemed prepared in advance.
+Some attendees were not impressed by the debate.
+Kampala Central MP Muhammad Nsereko described it as looking more like a revision session than a genuine debate.
+He said the candidates appeared to be reading from scripts and seemed well-prepared in advance.

-When asked if they would support Robert Kyagulanyi in the race, the candidates responded differently.
-Mugisha Muntu said ANT is open to discussions and possible cooperation with NUP.
-Frank Bulira said Kyagulanyi has contributed to the struggle but argued that he himself is better placed to lead the country.
-Nandala Mafabi said popularity through music or other means cannot determine who is the best leader.
-Joseph Mabirizi said he has met Kyagulanyi several times and invited him for cooperation but never received a clear response.
+Nandala Mafabi stated that popularity through music or other means cannot determine who is the best leader.
+Joseph Mabirizi said he had met Kyagulanyi several times and invited him to cooperate but never received a clear response.